-Patent Commons: “ir own intellectual property in order to form what the company refers to as a ‘patent commons,’ a modern twist on shared public”
+Patent Commons: “to donate their own intellectual property in order to form what the company refers to as a ‘patent commons,’ a modern twist on shared public”

 Via [http://slashdot.org Slashdot]: